-The EBA website serves as a centralised electronic repository and will allow for quick and easy comparison of the relevant information.
-The websites of the national competent authorities will provide the exhaustive and detailed information required by the Capital Requirements Directive (CRD).
+The EBA website serves as a centralised electronic repository and allows for quick and easy comparison of the relevant information.
+The websites of the national competent authorities provide the exhaustive and detailed information required by the EU banking legislation.

 In this section, the CSSF will publish and give access to information regarding the texts of laws, regulations, administrative rules and general guidance adopted in the field of prudential regulation and supervision in Luxembourg.